ordinall/BadSmellsInCode/README.md

 ## Refused Bequest

-Subclasses are getting methods and data from the superclass it doesn't need or what?
+Subclasses are getting methods and data from the superclass it doesn't need or want?
 Well, that means most probably the hierarchy is wrong.

 Use *Push Down Method (359)* and *Push Down Field (361)* to push unused code to the sibling.
 That way the parent hold only whats common.